Accounts: OATH

 Authenticating with OATH and Yubico Authenticator

-To log into an account with OATH, do the following:
+To authenticate with OATH, do the following:

 1. Begin the login process for your account.
 This typically requires entering a username and password.